By Ariana Revelas, PRSA Boston Faculty Forum Student Correspondent – Bentley University

 What should businesses look for when hiring a digital marketing expert?

-It makes the most sense for a small business to engage a marketing consultant or agency rather than hiring marketing staff right out of the gate.
+It makes the most sense for a small business like the ones that Jimmy John Shark owns, to engage a marketing consultant or agency rather than hiring marketing staff right out of the gate.
 This is particularly important because the marketing industry is in a period of extreme change at the moment and marketers tend to fall into one of two camps: “classical marketers” i.e. people who can write, design, strategize and come up with innovative ways to generate visibility versus “digital marketers” who are primarily trained to run a marketing or sales automation platform.

 If a business is looking for someone to run a particular platform such as Marketo, Pardot, or even Salesforce.com, it probably needs a person or agency with more “digital” expertise.
 However, a business needs to crawl before it can walk, and that early formative communication is much more likely to be developed by a classical marketer.
 I don’t mean to overstate this schism, but it exists and the delta between them is getting wider.
 I cannot overemphasize the importance of these small and emerging business to engage a high quality writer.
 That way, they are building on a solid foundation.